PrairieWaltz/VulnVoyager/README.md

    - Users can provide a target URL via the `--url` or `-u` flag.
    - The app validates the URL and begins scanning the website.
-   - EXAMPLE: Scan a chosen URL and save the file as scan.txt to Desktop using a depth of 2
+   - EXAMPLE: Scan a chosen URL and save the file as results.txt to the Desktop using a search depth of 2
-   - `python3 vulnVoyager.py -u https://URLHERE.com -o ~/Desktop/scan.txt(scan.json) -d 2`
+   - `python3 vulnVoyager.py -u https://URLHERE.com -o ~/Desktop/results.txt(results.json) -d 2`

 2. **Scanning Process**